nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/4-SQLObjectIntegrationDataVirtualization.md

 1. **Query data on S3 compatible object storage with OPENROWSET**

-    - First, we can access data in the s3 bucket and for a simple test, let's start with CSV.
-During the docker compose up, the build copied a CSV into the bucket it created.
+    - You can access data in the s3 bucket and for a simple test, let's start with CSV.
 This should output `Hello World!`

         ```
         SELECT  *